lb3361/gigatron-lcc/README.md

     Gigatron, starting with the video memory holes `[0x?a0-0x?ff]`, the low memory `[0x200-0x6ff]`.
 There is also a `64k` map and a `conx` map which uses a reduced console to save memory.
+    Additional information about each map can be displayed by using option `-info` as in `glcc -map=sim -info`

 	Maps can also manipulate the linker arguments, insert libraries, and define the initialization function that checks the rom type